-The symptoms may vary: shooting or stabbing pain, muscle aches, pain that is relieved by reclining, pain that sometimes radiates from the lower back down to your legs, but the most common are small sudden pain that worsens with lifting heavy objects, standing for long periods of time, bending, walking or sitting for more than a couple of hours.
+The symptoms may vary shooting or stabbing pain, muscle aches, pain that is relieved by reclining, and pain that sometimes radiates from the lower back down to your legs, but the most common are small sudden pain that worsens with lifting heavy objects, standing for long periods of time, bending, walking or sitting for more than a couple of hours.

 Are these pains normal or could they be something serious?
 Well, it could be the latter when the intensity and frequency increase over a period of time.